-“My school — Heavy Equipment College of Georgia — has career coaches, and they start looking with you for awesome opportunities the first week you start school.”
+“My school — Heavy Equipment Colleges of Georgia — has career coaches, and they start looking with you for awesome opportunities the first week you start school.”

 Now, he not only has a career he enjoys, but a work environment as well.

 “Honestly, I was a police officer for 28 years.
 I think I’m one of the most decorated officers I know, and even though I got awards and all that, I always felt talked down to and unappreciated…

 “As a traveling crane operator, every day either my teammates or bosses pump me up!!!!
 ‘Awesome Papi,’ ‘kick butt Papi,’ ‘you smoke Papi’ and ‘thanks for helping us out!’
 Wow, a pat on the back, a winning team environment.
 Something I missed since my days in the Marine Corps.

 “Did I mention?
 I went back to school at the age of 55.
 I make three times what I made as a policeman.”